scribe-org/Scribe-Android/CONTRIBUTING.md

 > </details>

 > [!NOTE]
 > Cloning this repository with `--recurse-submodules` also clones a copy of [Scribe-i18n](https://github.com/scribe-org/Scribe-i18n) where the texts for Scribe projects are localized.
-When pulling changes from `main`, you should also run the following command: `git submodule update --init --recursive`.
+When pulling changes from `main`, you should also run the following command: `git submodule update --init --recursive` to get the copy of the localization files currently on main.
+To get the most up to date version of Scribe-i18n, change to its directory in `app/src/main/assets/i18n` and run `git pull origin main`.

 ```bash
 # Clone your fork of the repo into the current directory (including submodules).